Biomerica (BMRA) and DENTSPLY SIRONA (XRAY) Critical Contrast

 |2.43

-Biomerica presently has a consensus target price of $7.50, indicating a potential upside of 166.90%.
-DENTSPLY SIRONA has a consensus target price of $51.50, indicating a potential upside of 34.32%.
-Given Biomerica’s stronger consensus rating and higher possible upside, analysts clearly believe Biomerica is more favorable than DENTSPLY SIRONA.
+Biomerica currently has a consensus price target of $7.50, suggesting a potential upside of 165.96%.
+DENTSPLY SIRONA has a consensus price target of $51.50, suggesting a potential upside of 39.91%.
+Given Biomerica’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Biomerica is more favorable than DENTSPLY SIRONA.

 Dividends

-DENTSPLY SIRONA pays an annual dividend of $0.35 per share and has a dividend yield of 0.9%.
+DENTSPLY SIRONA pays an annual dividend of $0.35 per share and has a dividend yield of 1.0%.
 Biomerica does not pay a dividend.
 DENTSPLY SIRONA pays out 13.2% of its earnings in the form of a dividend.
-DENTSPLY SIRONA has raised its dividend for 6 consecutive years.
+DENTSPLY SIRONA has increased its dividend for 6 consecutive years.

 Volatility and Risk

-Biomerica has a beta of -0.13, indicating that its stock price is 113% less volatile than the S&P 500.
-Comparatively, DENTSPLY SIRONA has a beta of 1.17, indicating that its stock price is 17% more volatile than the S&P 500.
+Biomerica has a beta of -0.13, suggesting that its stock price is 113% less volatile than the S&P 500.
+Comparatively, DENTSPLY SIRONA has a beta of 1.18, suggesting that its stock price is 18% more volatile than the S&P 500.

 Summary